timothym4r/CSC207_Lab2/README.md

 programming problems.
 You might also recognize that the multiples of 3 and 5 problem from last week came from there.
 If you are looking for challenges, definitely check it out.

-The partial cake recipes are courtesy ChatGPT.

 # TASK 0: Fork this repo

-Note: If you are in lab, your TA will share a different URL for you to fork from, so that you can make pull requests to that repo during the Task 3 activity during the lab.
+Note: If you are in lab, your TA will share a different URL for you to fork from, so that you can make pull requests to that repo during the Task 3 activity during lab.

-During lab, you should not fork directly from https://github.com/CSC207-2023F-UofT/Lab2.
+During lab, you should not fork directly from
-If you miss the lab and work on this after, you should use this URL though.
+TODO REPO URL.
+If you miss the lab and work on this after, please fork TODO REPO URL.

 - [ ] Make a fork of this repo and clone a local copy (as you did in Lab 1).
   - Important: make sure to uncheck the option to only fork the main branch, as the repo